chuckthenerd/GTD-obsidian/Projects.md

 # Projects

-- [ ] Generate a list of all Projects here
+- [ ] Generate a list of all ACTIVE Projects here

 %% Exclude this file and path (Templates or Archive) removing column ", file.size as Size "